_______________

 show through the body wall and the parapodia are low with two chimneys.

-There are faint white scallops on the sides of the parapodia.
+There are faint white scallops on the sides of the parapodia in some animals.
 The eye

 spots